 4.8 The Customer shall pay for all work carried out at their request which is not included in the standard Practice Track website service (and for all materials used in connection with such work) whether for drafting, research, design experimentation, preparation or otherwise at Practice Track's standard rate(s) in force from time to time and whether or not any final or subsequent order is submitted or completed.

 4.9 Except in the case of a customer who is not contracting in the course of a business nor holding himself out as doing so, Practice Track reserves the right to charge the amount of any value added tax payable whether or not included on the invoice.

 4.10 Practice Track will begin charging monthly payments on a date six weeks after the Commencement Date, unless another date has been agreed by both parties.

-4.11 The first monthly payment shall include the VAT payable for the entire year of the contract.
+4.11 There will be 12 monthly payments, including VAT, payable for the entire year of the contract.

 5. Security and Data Protection

 5.1 Each party shall ensure that it complies with the data protection legislation in force from time to time to the extent that such legislation applies to each party’s activities as contemplated by this Agreement.

 5.2 We undertake that we will maintain reasonable security measures to protect the security and integrity of any data stored on our system relating to you.